header source

 Ground Design

-First, I thought about what kind of impression I wanted to create.
+First, I considered what kind of impression I wanted to give.

-Since the main content is a technical blog, I decided to add elements that are not typical of technical blogs as accents.
-Looking at various technical blogs, I thought that the opposite would be "bright", "cute", and "delicious".
-Food introduction sites often have these elements, so I decided to add sweet-like elements as accents to change the impression.
-This also addresses the issue of simplicity.
+Since the main content is a technical blog, I decided to add elements that don't look like a technical blog as an accent, going against the grain.
+Looking at several technical blogs, I thought the opposite would be "bright", "cute", and "delicious"[3].
+Since these are often seen on food introduction sites, I thought adding candy-like elements as an accent could change the impression.
+This also addresses the issue of reducing simplicity.

 Color Scheme

-To create a sweet-like impression, I used a cream color (#FFFCF0) for the background and a pink color (#FFC7ED) for the header.
+To give a candy-like impression, I decided to use a cream color (#FFFCF0) like sponge cake for the background, and a pink color (#FFC7ED) like strawberry sauce for the header.

-I used pale tones with high brightness and low chroma to add brightness and cuteness.
-As an accent color, I used a blue color (#466DE2) that is the complementary color of the base color, making it stand out with high chroma.
+I leaned towards pale tones with high brightness and low saturation for the colors used, adding brightness and cuteness.
+As an accent color, I used blue (#466DE2), which is complementary to the base color, making it stand out with a higher saturation.
+Also, I limited the colors used to just three to increase simplicity[4].

 Color Palette